Daniel-KM/Omeka-S-module-Mirador/README.md

   If it doesn't work, clone the repository [Mirador-integration-Omeka] somewhere, follow its readme, then copy build files inside "asset/vendor/mirador".

-  Some plugins are not included in the bundle for various reasons, but they are listed in the file package.json under key "[unmanaged]".

 * Access to IIIF images